Best Whale Watching on B.C.'s North Coast

 Ocean Adventures Whale Watching cruises on BC's North Coast.

-B.C.'s North Coast offers some of THE best Whale Watching on earth!
+B.C.'s Central and North Coast offers some of THE best Whale Watching on earth!
 Whales are drawn to these nutrient rich waters after long migrations.
 See below for our trips where Whale Watching is featured..
 OR..
 Contact us to design a Custom Whale Watching trip that is right for you.

 Our on board naturalist will use HYDROPHONES so that you can enjoy the sounds that whales are making.